In Memory Of...

 A Champion of Spirit and Heritage: Remembering Lindsey Durlacher

-We are gathered here today to remember a man who was much more than a world-class athlete; he was a standard-bearer for his community.
+Lindsey Durlacher was much more than a world-class athlete; he was a standard-bearer for his community.
 While many knew Lindsey as an All-American or a World medalist, those in the Maccabi family knew him as a legend who embodied the very spirit of the "Jewish Olympics."
+From his first competition in 1994, those who knew him knew Lindsey was a very special athlete, and more importantly a unique personality who could bring a smile to every person he met.

 A Dynasty in Israel